georgematheos/Word-Lists/info/server-api.md

   If the authentication is successful, the JSON document returned is guaranteed to include the following field:
   - `"token"`: a valid token for the user who logged on

+  If authentication is not successful, the status code of the response will be `401`.

 ## Interact with Word Lists

 #### Create Word List: